redstrate/redstrate.com/content/blog/kawari1/index.md

 - Kawari Progress Report
 ---

-[Kawari](https://github.com/redstrate) is a FFXIV server emulator project that started a few years ago, and today I'm happy to report it can go from login to zone on 7.18 (the latest patch as of writing.)
+[Kawari](https://github.com/redstrate) is a FFXIV server emulator project that I started a few years ago, and today I'm happy to report it can go from login to zone on 7.18h (the latest patch as of writing.)
 Before I rattle on, it should be noted that the goal of this project is not a "private server" (_sweating profusely as SqEx lawyers put away their pens_.)
 It's more of a research project, as I have very little interest re-implementing quests and story.
 I'm basically going to continue this until I get bored.

 ![The lobby screen, showing a test character.](lobby.webp)